 (b) where as a result of opening up any part of the existing building or structure to carry out the Works, any additional or altered work is required because of non-standard construction or any substandard timber or other materials or because of any material which is required to be replaced or removed to carry out the Works, then the cost of any additional or altered work shall be borne by the Client and treated as a variation and the Contract Price adjusted accordingly.

 5.1 Subject to clause 5.2, it is the Builder's responsibility to ensure that the Works start as soon as it is reasonably possible.

-5.2 The Works commencement date will be put back and the building period extended by whatever time is reasonable in the event that the Builder claims an extension of time (by giving the Client written notice) where completion is delayed by an event beyond the Builder's control, including but not limited to any failure by the Client to:
+5.2 The Works commencement date will be put back and the building period extended by whatever time is reasonable in the event that the Builder claims an extension of time (by giving the Client written or verbal notice) where completion is delayed by an event beyond the Builder's control which includes but is not limited to:

-(b) have the site ready for installation; or
+(ii) have the site ready for Works to begin; or

 5.3 The Works shall be deemed to be completed when:

-(a) the Works carried out under this contract have been completed in accordance with the plans and specifications set out in this contract; and
+(a) the Works carried out under a verbal or written contract have been completed in accordance with the verbal or written plans, specifications and agreements; and

 (b) the Client either;